finance calculator

 When to use it

-• Teaching how rate and term affect payment size using a simple table.
+• Teaching borrowers or students how interest rate and term length affect payment size without getting bogged down in full amortization tables.

 Tips & cautions

-• Assumes fixed-rate, fully amortizing loan with monthly payments.
+• Assumes a standard fixed‑rate, fully amortizing loan with equal monthly payments and no balloon or interest‑only features.

 Worked examples